John Heard, who played the father in the "Home Alone" films, found dead

-He was found dead in a Palo Alto, California, hotel where he was reportedly recovering after undergoing back surgery.
-The Santa Clara Medical Examiner's office confirmed his death.
+He was found dead in a Palo Alto, California, hotel where he was recovering after undergoing minor back surgery Wednesday, Heard's manager told NBC News.
+The Santa Clara Medical Examiner's office also confirmed his death and said the cause is pending further testing.

+"Based on the investigation conducted thus far, there is no evidence of foul play," the office said in a statement.

+Manager Tammy Hunt said that Heard will be "very much missed by his family, friends, and his many fans."

 Born in Washington, D.C., Heard started out acting off-Broadway.
 His first major role came in the romantic comedy "Chilly Scenes of Winter" in 1979.

-Note: CORRECTION (July 22, 4:25 p.m.): An earlier version of this article misstated the age of John Heard when he died.
-He was 71, not 72.